As a new parent, this blog post should help provide a lot of insights into parenting for first-time parents like you.

 Spend time together sitting while your new baby is nestled in your arms, in the swing, or laying in a blanket in front of you.

-Oh, and try to talk about something other than the baby, at least once.
+Oh, and try to talk about something other than the baby, at least sometimes.

-14) Listen to all parenting advice.
+14) Listen to parenting advice.
 But make your own decisions.

 You have your own intuition for a reason.